antonmi/job_reactor/README.markdown

 If you can't divide 'THE BIG JOB' into 'small pieces' you shouldn't use JobReactor.
 See alternatives such [DelayedJob][4] or [Resque][1].

 __JobReactor is the right solution if you have thousands, millions, and, we hope, billions relatively small jobs.__

-JobReactor is the best solution for I/O intensive web application powered by evented web servers such [Thin][12].
-While all requests are processed in one thread you should avoid blocking reactor loop.
-So you should (and must) delegate intensive calculation to another process.

-__Use JobReactor to send the blocking calculations to another process.__

-JobReactor keeps you in evented paradigm by allowing to register callback for the tasks which will be triggered when work is done.
-See simple example of using with AsyncSinatra [here][13].

 Quick start
 ===========